tobysoby/hhackathon/README.md

 deutsche welle is a german public news outlet for an international audience.
 The publishing company is financed by the German State Department and should adress its international audience by providing international news.
+The hackathon project tries to help to accomplish this mission by delivering meta information on facebook posts by deutschewellenews.

 ## Prerequisites